-Therefore it would be wise to switch to a newer version of Office before the cut-off date in 2014.
-However, that is still a year and a half away – those with Office 2003 who wish to eke out their initial investment can install it on Windows 8 now and upgrade much later on.
+Therefore it would be wise to switch to a newer version before the cut-off date in 2014.
+However, that is still a year and a half away – those who wish to eke out their initial investment can install it on Windows 8 now and upgrade much later on.

 Is Office 2003 compatible with Windows 8?
-Microsoft say no (but won’t say why not) – but then Microsoft also say yes… In practice, plenty of people have installed Office 2003 since Windows 8 was officially launched (ignoring any errors during installation) and yet found no problems or incompatibility issues.
+Microsoft say no (but won’t say why not) – but then Microsoft also say yes… In practice, plenty of people have installed it since Windows 8 was officially launched (ignoring any errors during installation) and yet found no problems or incompatibility issues.

 In our view, if you must have 100% guaranteed compatibility, upgrade to Office 2010 or 2013.
 If you want to keep Office 2003 for another year (especially if you don’t use the most complex features) it is likely worth installing it on Windows 8 – but consider switching before the end of support in 2014.